langtonhugh/asreview_irr/README.md

 The report is a work in progress.
 I would appreciate any checks, feedback, comparisons to your own findings, and suggestions for other features the report could include.

-Thanks to Amy Nivette, Amina op de Weegh, Stijn Ruiter, and the ASReview team for feedback on improving this report.
+Thanks to Roos Jansen, Amy Nivette, Amina op de Weegh, Stijn Ruiter, and the ASReview team for feedback on improving this report.